core-wg/senml-spec/draft-ietf-core-senml.md

 : One or more SenML Records in an array structure.

 SenML Label:
-: A short name used in SenML Records to denote different attributes (e.g., "v" for "value").
+: A short name used in SenML Records to denote different SenML attributes (e.g., "v" for "value").

 # SenML Structure and Semantics {#senml-structure}